Kostin-ilya/Kostin-ilya/README.md

 Hello, my name is Ilia!
-Since 2014, I have been working in companies related to technology and technology Since July 2021 I started to get acquainted with programming in the direction of front-end development.
+Since 2014, I have been working in companies related to technology.I also worked for a long time in the sales department at large technology-related companies
+Since July 2021 I started to get acquainted with programming in the direction of front-end development.I have experience in creating web applications and adaptive websites.
+I like working with application logic.

-In September 2022 I went on a trip to Turkey.
-In connection with the bad latest news from Russia, I am looking for a job in Turkey in an IT-company front-end developer in JavaScript / React.
-There are pet-projects on Github.
-I'll consider various options.
+I am looking for a job in Turkey in an IT-company front-end developer in JavaScript/React.I'll consider various options.

-- Current location: Istanbul/Antalya
+- Current location: Izmir/Türkiye
 - Format of work: Office/Remote work;
 - Position: Front-end developer;
 - Employment: Full-time;